- Clever interior features

 In every ride mode (Eco, Comfort, Dynamic, and Off-Road) the steering is precise and the wheel winds up predictably, but there’s not much communication back from the tires.
 It’s par for the course in the class, but we wouldn’t mind just a little more engagement.

-A 2.0-liter turbo-4 with less boost and front-drive is on its way later in 2018, but we haven’t yet driven those models.
-We’ll update this space when we do.
+A front-wheel-drive XC40 T4 is available with 187 hp and 221 lb-ft of torque, but we haven't yet driven those models.
+We'll update this space when we do.

 2019 Volvo XC40